Employment Discrimination Attorney in Washington D.C. & Alexandria, VA

 - Credit Information (your creditworthiness, credit standing, or credit history)

 The statute of limitations for filing a claim with the D.C.
 Office of Human Rights or the EEOC is 300 days from the date of discrimination.
 You can also file a lawsuit in D.C.
 Superior Court, and the Court can grant any relief it deems appropriate.

-If you have been discriminated against by an employer in Virginia or Washington, D.C., you need aggressive legal representation from S.L.
+If you have been discriminated against by an employer in Alexandria, VA or Washington, D.C., you need aggressive legal representation from S.L.
 England, PLLC.
 Our attorneys are dedicated to protecting your civil rights and can fight for you in any court.